bisq-network/bisq/api/README.md

 Integration tests leverage Docker and run in headless mode.
 First you need to build docker images for the api:

-    cd http-api
+    cd api
     docker-compose build
     ../gradlew testIntegration

-IntelliJ Idea has awesome integration so just right click on `http-api/src/testIntegration` directory and select `Debug All Tests`.
+IntelliJ Idea has awesome integration so just right click on `api/src/testIntegration` directory and select `Debug All Tests`.